OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ### Ensure promises return

-In addition to the ordinary reasons that a cell might report a #GETTING_DATA error, custom functions also will report `#GETTING_DATA` if a promise does not return a result.
+When Excel is waiting for a custom function to complete, it displays #GETTING_DATA in the cell.
+If your custom function code returns a promise, but the promise does not return a result, Excel will continue showing #GETTING_DATA.
 Check your functions to make sure that any promises are properly returning a result to a cell.

 ## Reporting Feedback

-If you are encountering errors that aren't documented here, let us know.
-The custom functions and documentation teams have several procedures in place for reporting issues.
+If you are encountering issues that aren't documented here, let us know.
+There are two ways to report issues.

 ### In Excel on Windows or Mac

-If using Excel for Windows or Mac, you can report feedback to the Excel Custom Functions team directly in the UI of Excel itself.
-To do this, select **File | Feedback | Send a Frown**.
+If using Excel for Windows or Mac, you can report feedback to the Office extensibility team directly from Excel.
+To do this, select **File -> Feedback -> Send a Frown**.
 Sending a frown will provide the necessary logs to understand the issue you are hitting.

 ### In Github